CederGroupHub/alabos/docs/source/test.md

-# Testing for Alab Definition
+# Testing for AlabOS Project

 To ensure a seamless installation and robust testing of the software system, several key processes have been implemented.